FAQs for Master's programmes

-For MSc Management, MSc Innovation, Entrepreneurship & Management, MSc Economics & Strategy for Business, or any of our Finance Master’s programmes, submitting a GMAT result is recommended as a well-balanced result with 650 or higher overall will add weight to you application.
+For MSc Management, MSc Innovation, Entrepreneurship & Management, MSc Economics & Strategy for Business, MSc Business Analytics, or any of our Finance Master’s programmes, submitting a GMAT result is recommended as a well-balanced result with 650 or higher overall can add weight to your application.
 GMAT is highly recommended for candidates from less quantitative degree backgrounds.

 No. This is to ensure that all our students are able to gain maximum benefit from their programme by being able to interact effectively with teaching staff and other students.

 Please note that English language interviews are available to admitted students who have been or will be awarded a degree from an English speaking country and have studied in an English speaking country for a minimum of one year.
 Please refer to the English Language Requirements page to see if you meet the eligibility criteria for an English language interview.